martinhbramwell/CellMergeWorkAround/README.md

 - your access credentials
 - a Spreadsheet unique key
-- a sheet index number
+- a comma separated list of sheet index numbers (eg 3,6,2  OR just  7)

 Get back (via stdout): a CSV listing of all merged cell areas on the specified sheet.